Property Tax Bill

 What if your taxes have already been sold?

 After a tax sale, to avoid loss of property, the owner must repay the Cook County Clerk the sold taxes, interest, and fees.
 This is called “tax redemption.”
-To obtain a redemption bill you will need to contact the Clerk’s office.
+To obtain a redemption bill, you will need to contact the Clerk’s office.
 Redemption bills will note the date by which sold taxes must be repaid.
 Once the property has been sold, the tax buyer has the right to make that payment and charge high interest rates.

 Can you lose your property?